rafilo/Inkredible_AI/README.md

 We have some login games for you to play.
 Try to actually log in and play with our AI.
 Good luck!!!

+Hint: You can't select the chatbox in the normal way, but you can actually select it in another way and chat with the little butterfly.

 ## Guide to Inkreadible AI
 Install first
 ```